Social media: What parents should know

 Whether it’s via text message or a smartphone app like Instagram or Snapchat, today’s children and youth are able to share personal information far beyond what their parents could do when they were young.
 It’s important for parents to learn about the different technologies children are using to help keep them safe online.

-The social media landscape changes quickly.
-Because this document is only an introduction, we’ve included links to other websites you might find helpful.
+Social media is always changing, with new apps appearing all the time.
+Because this document is only an introduction, we have included links to other websites you might find helpful.